HIT2GAP-EU-PROJECT/bemserver/INSTALL.md

 BEMServer is built upon different tools and use various libraries.
 The main dependencies are:

 - the use of [SQLite](https://www.sqlite.org/index.html) to store events
-- the use of [Apache Jena](https://jena.apache.org/index.html) to store the BEMOnt data model
+- the use of [Apache Jena Fuseki](https://jena.apache.org/index.html) to store the BEMOnt data model

 Additionally, one may need to secure the APIs.
 Three modes have been used and tested: